Inbound Marketing vs. Outbound Marketing: A Definitive GuideSeptember 12, 2018

 In addition, offer calls to action (CTAs) that visitors to your website can download on topics such as PCI, data security, data analysis, and breaking news from the industry in exchange for their contact information.
 You can also build your prospect list by inviting visitors to your website to sign up for newsletters or alerts.

 Although most website visitors are in the information-gathering stage, some will be ready to connect.
 Because of this, make sure your website also features easy-to-find CTAs for people closer to the bottom of the sales funnel, such as “request a quote” or “schedule a demo” forms.

 Resellers and developers working in the POS or related industry are most interested in how a partnership with you will help them grow their businesses.
 Provide information on your hardware and software partners so VARs can see how your payment solution could complement the end-to-end point of sale (POS) systems they design.
 Be prepared to showcase your success by providing statistics or case studies that show merchants use your solution long term, limiting churn.

-For ISVs, highlight information on the resources you have available that support the development of new integrations — such as online tools and testing environments and a forum where developers can connect.
+For ISVs, highlight information on the resources you have available that support the development of new integrations — such as online tools, testing environments, and a forum where developers can connect.

-This segment of your prospect list also presents one of the biggest payment processing company marketing challenges: You need to demonstrate that you have your finger on the pulse of the industry and you’re ready for the future of payments.
+This segment of your prospect list also presents one of the biggest payment processing company marketing challenges: demonstrating that you have your finger on the pulse of the industry and you’re ready for the future of payments.
 Impress VARs and ISVs with your knowledge showcased on an up-to-date website (in other words, take down “EMV is coming”) and make sure you are regularly posting blogs and adding new content.
-Potential partners will perceive your activity online as an indicator of how on top of things you are and how responsive you will be when they need answers.
+Potential partners will perceive your activity online as an indicator of how on top of things you are, and how responsive you will be when they need answers.